percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 +-------------------------------+
 ~~~~~

-If the OHB is three octets in length, it contains the original X bit,
+If the OHB is three octets in length, it contains the original
-PT field value, and RTP packet sequence number.
+PT field value and RTP packet sequence number.
 In this case, the OHB has
 this form:

 {align="left"}